 The Godavari Valley Coalfield is located in the Indian states of Andhra Pradesh and Telangana.
 Singreni, Tandoor, and Sasti are the region's major coalfields.

-World Distribution of Coal shows a significant amount of the world's energy supplies.
+World distribution of coal shows a significant amount of the world's energy supplies.
 The estimated coal reserve is 860 billion tonnes.
-These resources are widely dispersed globally, and current output accounts for 29 percent of global primary energy consumption.
+These resources are widely dispersed globally, and current output accounts for 29% of global primary energy consumption.
 In recent years, the classification of coal resources and reserves has been redefined, with the criteria and codes of conduct followed by the major coal-producing countries being equated on a global scale.

 Undiscovered coal resources are hypothetical coal reserves that are either distinct from or an extension of the estimated, suggested, and inferred coal resources.
 Undiscovered coal resources are classified as hypothetical or theoretical based on their degree of certainty.
 Estimates of hypothetical coal resources are based on very little geologic certainty and typically exist in unmapped and unexplored areas.